kshedden/case_studies/methods/survival.typ

 It takes some practice to understand how to interpret this limit.
 If the time unit is "days" and the hazard is 0.001 at day 100, then this means that approximately 0.1% of the subjects at risk on day 100 will experience the event on that day.
 Note that this is an approximate statement since we are not actually taking a limit here.
 This approximate statement is closer to being true over time intervals where the hazard function is approximately constant.

 Note that the hazard function is not a probability and can be greater than 1 (but it must be non-negative).
 It is also not a density, although if the density exists it can be determined from the hazard function.
+A hazard greater than 1 can be interpreted as follows -- if subjects were able to be resurrected and rejoin the risk set immediately after experiencing the event, then the number of events in a short time interval could be greater than the number at risk at the beginning of the interval.

 When the survival function is smooth, the hazard function is also the logarithmic derivative of the survival function:

 $
-h(t) = -"d"/"dt" log S(t).
+h(t) = -"d"/"dt" log S(t) = -(S'(t))/(S(t)).
 $

 Another important quantity to understand is the _cumulative hazard function_